What is cloud computing?

 • Data encryption: Data should be encrypted while at rest, in transit and in use.
 Customers need to maintain complete control over security keys and hardware security modules.

-• Collaborative management: Proper communication and clear, understandable processes between IT, operations and security teams will ensure seamless cloud integrations that are secure and sustainable.
+• Collaborative management: Proper communication and clear, understandable processes between IT, operations and security teams help ensure seamless cloud integrations that are secure and sustainable.

 Cloud security is constantly changing to keep pace with new threats.
-Today’s CSPs offer a wide array of cloud security management tools, including the following:
+Today’s CSPs offer a wide array of cloud security management tools, including:

-• Data loss prevention (DLP): DLP services that combine remediation alerts data encryption and other preventive measures to protect all stored data, whether at rest or in motion.
+• Data loss and prevention (DLP): DLP services combine remediation alerts, data encryption and other preventive measures to protect all stored data, whether at rest or in motion.

 • Security information and event management (SIEM): SIEM is a comprehensive security orchestration solution that automates threat monitoring, detection and response in cloud-based environments.
-SIEM technology uses artificial intelligence (AI)-driven technologies to correlate log data across multiple platforms and digital assets.
+SIEM technology uses artificial intelligence (AI)-driven technologies to correlate log data from various sources (for example, network devices, firewalls) across multiple platforms and digital assets.
 This allows IT teams to successfully apply their network security protocols, enabling them to react to potential threats quickly.

 Cloud sustainability

-Sustainability in business, a company’s strategy to reduce negative environmental impact from their operations in a particular market, has become an essential corporate governance mandate.
-Moreover, Gartner predicts (link resides outside ibm.com) that by 2025, the carbon emissions of hyperscale cloud services will be a top-three criterion in cloud purchase decisions.
+Sustainability in business refers to a company’s strategy to reduce negative environmental impact from their operations in a particular market, and it has become an essential corporate governance mandate.
+Gartner predicts that 50% of organizations will adopt sustainability-enabled monitoring by 2026 to manage energy consumption and carbon footprint metrics for their hybrid cloud environments.4

 Cloud use cases